quill-project/docs/docs/variables.md

 **Variable names by convention shall be written in snake case, e.g. `current_idx`, `next_value`, ...**

+Note that the compiler will not warn about a variable being unused if its name is `_`.

 ## Mutable variables

 Variables declared using the `val`-keyword have one key limitation - once they have been created, no new value may be assigned to them.
 For that reason the following program will lead to an error: